mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``<major>.<minor>`` (``<patch>`` is assumed to be zero)
 - ``<major>`` (``<minor>`` and ``<patch>`` are assumed to be zero)

+Any component other than ``major``, ``minor``, and ``patch`` MUST be discarded prior to comparing versions.
+This is necessary to ensure that spec tests run on pre-release versions of the MongoDB server.
+As an example, when checking if a server with the version ``4.9.0-alpha4-271-g7d5cf02`` passes the requirement for a test, only ``4.9.0`` is relevant for the comparison.

 Entity Test Operations
 ----------------------